Topic outline

 What is a habitat?

-A habitat is the place where an animal or plant usually lives.
+A habitat is the environment, or place, where different animals or plants live.
 A habitat will provide all the things an animal or plants needs to survive.
 This includes:

 • Food and water